 Implementation with Fidelity and Inclusive Language

 Where appropriate, sections include trigger warnings for sensitive content.
-The program and training include Creating Safe Spaces: SRAE Facilitator Guide to Trauma Informed Programing, by Family and Youth Services Bureau.
-The program aligns with the CDC’s Health Education Curriculum Assessment Tool accessible by clicking here.
+The program and training include Creating Safe Spaces: SRAEFacilitator Guide to Trauma Informed Programing by the Family and Youth Services Bureau.
+The program aligns with the CDC’s Health Education Curriculum Assessment Tool, accessible by clicking here.
 Inclusive materials representing diverse populations are provided in the updated HFNC 2.0 curriculum.
 The training licenses facilitators using guidelines to ensure their program implementation is inclusive to all children.
-Refusal skills and scripts for role play scenarios include characters from diverse groups.
+Refusal skills and scripts for role-play scenarios include characters from diverse groups.
 Click here for Inclusive Guidelines.

-Each session includes fidelity monitoring checklists (6th Grade, 7th Grade, 8th Grade) including guidelines for appropriate adaptations to the evidence-based model.
-Several lessons provide opportunities supporting the decision to delay sexual activity or return to a lifestyle that avoids sexual risk taking (Decision Making Session 6.1, Session 7.3 Rules, Setting Limits, and Boundaries, Session 8.7 Peer Pressure and Avoiding Risky Behavior).
+Each session includes fidelity monitoring checklists (6th Grade, 7th Grade, 8th Grade), including guidelines for appropriate adaptations to the evidence-based model.
+Several lessons provide opportunities supporting the decision to delay sexual activity or return to a lifestyle that avoids sexual risk-taking (Decision-Making Session 6.1, Session 7.3 Rules, Setting Limits, and Boundaries, Session 8.1 Peer Pressure and Avoiding).

 Dr. Lisa Rue provides all SRAE facilitators with ongoing technical assistance support throughout the year.
 In addition, SRAE facilitators participate in an annual 4-hour technical assistance networking meeting.
 This support session is designed to encourage licensed facilitators by providing tips and tricks to overcome barriers and enhance the effective delivery of the program.
-During this meeting, new strategies and research are presented and SRAE facilitators are provided the opportunity to troubleshoot successes, barriers, and share capacity building ideas with the other licensed facilitators across the country.
+During this meeting, new strategies and research are presented, and SRAE facilitators are provided the opportunity to troubleshoot successes and barriers and share capacity-building ideas with the other licensed facilitators across the country.

 Evidence Based Strategies